-Though winter squash can vary greatly on the outside, with different shapes, sizes and colors ranging from orange to yellow to whites to subtle blues and deep greens, interestingly, they are all similar on the inside- with orange yellow flesh and a center full of seeds.
-In these photos, I used pumpkin to make the sauce, but keep in mind, butternut or acorn work just as well.
+Though winter squash can vary greatly on the outside, with different shapes, sizes, and colors ranging from orange to yellow to whites to subtle blues and deep greens, interestingly, they are all similar on the inside- with orange-yellow flesh and a center full of seeds.

-To roast a winter squash, cut it in half, scrape out the seeds, place it on a greased or parchment lined sheet pan and roast in 425F oven for 30 minutes or until tender when pierced with the tip of a fork.
+Step 1: Roast the pumpkin.
+Cut the pumpkin in half, scrape out the seeds, place it on a parchment lined sheet pan and roast in 425F oven for 30-40 minutes or until tender when pierced with the tip of a fork.

 Pour a little sauce on the bottom of a greased baking dish.